-As the low hanging fruit of the digital marketing tree, social media and paid search represent opportunities to create a large impact with a minimal investment.
+As the low hanging fruit of the digital marketing tree, Social Media and Paid Search efforts represent opportunities to create a large impact with a minimal investment.

-Choosing one or two social media platforms to focus and on establishing your online networks there is another low-cost, high-reward technique.
-Platforms such as Twitter, Facebook and LinkedIn present themselves as opportunities to reach potential customers and increase brand awareness.
+Choosing one or two social media platforms to focus and on establishing your online networks is another low-cost, high-reward technique.
+Platforms such as Twitter, Facebook and LinkedIn present perfect opportunities to reach potential customers and increase brand awareness.
 Sharing updates and fresh content regularly on a handful of platforms will give you a strong presence without demanding a large investment.
-Of course, you will need an effective social media strategy to reap the benefits from this channel.
+Of course, you will need an effective social media strategy to reap the benefits of this channel.